Seven Short Posts Regarding Larry Summers, Civility, and Censorship

 The discussion in this thread at Pharyngula is interesting, as well.

-This entry posted in Anti-feminists and their pals, Civility & norms of discourse, Feminism, sexism, etc, Free speech, censorship, copyright law, etc., Gender and the Economy.
+This entry was posted in Anti-feminists and their pals, Civility & norms of discourse, Feminism, sexism, etc, Free speech, censorship, copyright law, etc., Gender and the Economy.
 Bookmark the permalink.

 57 Responses to Seven Short Posts Regarding Larry Summers, Civility, and Censorship